akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 Then to add a new category bellow the category root:
 1. Select the category root,
 1. Right-click on the selected category,
-1. Click on the `Create` button,
+1. Click on `Create`,
-1. Fill in the code and translations fields,
+1. Fill in the code and translation fields,
 1. Save your changes.

 And, if you want to create a new category or subcategory in your category tree:
-1. Select the category above the place where you want to create a subcategory,
+1. Select the category where the subcategory will belong,
 1. Right-click on the selected category,
-1. Click on the `Create` button,
+1. Click on `Create`,
-1. Fill in the code and translations fields,
+1. Fill in the code and translation fields,
 1. Save your changes.

 ![image of creating button to add a new category](../img/Settings_CreateASubcategory.png)